Skip to main content

 Dehydration

-Anemia is a lack of healthy red blood cells or hemoglobin in your blood, which carry oxygen to your organs — including your brain.
+Iron deficiency could make you dizzy when standing up.
+If you have low iron, known as anemia, your blood lacks healthy red blood cells or hemoglobin, which carry oxygen to your organs — including your brain.
 The hallmark of anemia is tiredness, but it can also cause you to feel faint and dizzy.

 Autonomic neuropathy

-This nerve disease disrupts electrical signals between your brain and heart, blood vessels and sweat glands.
-Feelings of faintness come from its effect on your heart rate and blood pressure.
+This nerve disorder disrupts electrical signals between your brain, heart, blood vessels and sweat glands.
+Feelings of faintness can arise from the neuropathy’s impact on your heart rate and blood pressure.

 Stress and panic attacks